Mingyu-Lian/CITS5206-Capstone/README.md

 or `docker compose up --build` (when the first command does not work)

+Step 4: For the Future Run

+run `docker-compose up`
+or `docker compose up`

 #### This will:

 Build all containers (frontend, backend, database)